beverlymedtech/.github/profile/README.md

 # Bev Tech Software 🧫

-This organization houses Beverly BioTech Open Source Algorithm distributuion and analysis center.
+This organization houses Beverly BioTech Open Source Algorithm distributuion and Analysis center.

-BevTech Software is intended for development of Open source tools used to process biological data, or data to generated thorugh Chemical or BiomedicaL Engineering.
+BevTech Software is intended for development of Open source tools used to process biological data, or data to generated through Electrical, Chemical or Biomedical Engineering.

+# Open Data
+# Open Science
+# Open Standards
+# Open Source

 <!--